landonbuskirk/cmse492_project/README.md

 ### 4. Run the Code

-The images under the directory data/processed/ are compressed and ready for model training, however, code that performed this preprocessing can be seen in src/data_loader.py
+The images under the directory data/processed/ are compressed and ready for model training, however, code that performed this preprocessing can be seen in src/data_loader.py.
+The src/ directory also includes train.py, which includes the functions necessary to define and compile the CNN architectures, as well as run cross-validation for a keras classification model.

+CV scores calculated from the train_CV function in train.py are stored in results/cv_scores.csv.
+Models checkpoint are saved at results/models/.

+Reports and all images used for reports can be found in the reports/ directory.

+Finally, the notebooks/ directory contains all jupyter notebooks with the work of the project.
+EDA.ipynb includes data exploration, data preprocessing, and PCA. baseline_models.ipynb includes the fitting and evaluation of the 4 baseline models tested (MCC, MLR, MLP, shallow CNN). diagram.ipynb includes a few lines to generate visual representations of our CNN architectures.
 Running the main notebook, cnn_modeling.ipynb, will perform CV on several CNNs, and save CV performance metrics in the results folder, train the final model, and plot final results.

 ### 5. Deactivating the Virtual Environment